demetrixbio/FSharp.Data.Npgsql/README.md

     use cmd = new NpgsqlCommand<"SELECT 42 AS Answer", dvdRental, Fsx = true>()
     //...
 ```
 Re-using design time connection string allowed only for types evaluated in FSI.
-Attempt to create command that re-uses design time connection string outside FSI will throw exception.
+Attempt to create command that re-uses design time connection string outside FSI will throw an exception.

 ## Limitations